 The informational nature of the patches has developed even more in the case of air force soldiers.
 The British army was the first to use large emblems that indicated in several languages to which armed forces a given soldier belonged.
 They also promised a reward for returning the soldier to their countrymen.
 This type of patch was intended to increase the pilot's chance of survival in case of being shot down in a foreign area.
 The Americans went a step further and placed gold coins and maps in the pilot's patches, and the information about the reward for returning the soldier was translated in as many as 50 languages.

 What are the Morale Patches?
 US military patches

 Patches and emblems with the symbol of the unit, marking the military ranks, did not in any way highlight the individuality of the given soldier.
 This was achieved by the invention of the Morale Patches, i.e. American military patches made by the soldiers themselves during the Vietnam War.
-The patch earned a more individual character.
+The moral patch earned a more individual character.
 They carried uplifting slogans or served to pour out grievances.
 Erotic and sarcastic pictures were drawn.
-The patch has also become a symbol of belonging and community.
+The moral patch has also become a symbol of belonging and community.

 Military patches with Velcro and sewn on

 You can apply your patches on military or civilian clothes in various ways.
 Back in the day the patches were mostly of the sewn-on type.
 Today, the patches are also available with Velcro, because tactical clothing is equipped with Velcro panels, which allow for quick and convenient attachment of patches.
 Thanks to this, you can easily attach patches to jackets or other elements that make up your tactical equipment.
 You don't have to sew them on and then rip them off to replace them with new ones.
 The patch can also be glued with a special glue, but this is not a frequently used solution, as it is not so easy to peel off the patch, one glued in place.